paleobiologyGrader/bfgeosci541/lab5_paleo.md

 > [1] -0.2624135

-3) The biggest drop in brachiopods, purely by richness, occurred between the Lopingian and Early Triassic.
+3) The biggest drop in brachiopods, purely by richness, occurred between the Lopingian and Early Triassic (loss of 343 species).

 ##Problem Set 4
 1)
+ > StandardizedRichness[1:6]
+    Mississippian     Pennsylvanian  Early Ordovician Middle Ordovician
+            43.07             34.72             37.97             45.69
+  Late Ordovician        Llandovery
+            42.35             41.00
 2)
 3)
 4)